Access Management

 Custom role

-While there are roles predefined by Bloomreach Engagement, you can set up your own custom roles.
+While Bloomreach Engagement predefines roles, you can set up your own custom roles.
 This allows you to add and combine several inherited roles to create a single role that would suit your specific needs.
 In other words, custom roles are stacked from predefined roles and inherit all their permissions and scope level.

 When there is a team with the same responsibilities and permissions operating the Bloomreach Engagement application, we do recommend creating a custom role.
 This custom role would inherit all required roles - allowing you to then only assign this single role to all team members.
 Furthermore, this makes it easier to see who is currently a member of this role on the Custom roleMembers tab.